 We endeavour to provide an effective and efficient service at all times, but we recognise that there could be occasions when we fall short of the standards we set ourselves or the expectations of others.
 We are committed to responding swiftly and efficiently to comments and complaints about our service.
 We will seek to find out what happened and what may have gone wrong, so that we learn from the experience and improve how we deal with similar situations in the future.

 Let us know

 We want to hear from you if you have had a great customer experience in dealing with us or feel someone deserves praise.
 Do let us know by emailing email@example.com.

 We also want to hear from you if you are dissatisfied with the service you received.
 If the way we dealt with you did not meet your expectations, we would encourage you, wherever possible, to raise concerns directly with the member of staff you have been dealing with, or with their manager.

 If this seems inappropriate, or if it is impossible to reach a resolution, we offer a formal complaints procedure.
 This procedure is explained in our leaflet Making a complaint about the GOsC, which includes a complaint form to use if you do send in a complaint.
-You can download the complaint form as a pdf document, which you can print out and post to us when completed, or as a Word document, which you can save on your computer, type into and email to us.

 If you need further information, email firstname.lastname@example.org or phone the Chief Executive and Registrar’s office on 020 7357 6655 ext 246.